feedhenry/fh-dotnet-sdk/ReadMe.md

 * FHSDKIOSTest
 * FHSDKWindowsPhoneTestNative

-They all link to the test files in [FHTestShared](FHTestShared) project.
+They all link to the test files in [FHSDKTestShared](FHSDKTestShared) project.

-Before running the test, make sure the [TestCloudApp](TestCloudApp) is running, and update the following files to point them to the cloud app:
+Before running the test, make sure the [TestCloudApp](https://github.com/fheng/fh-sdks-test-cloud-app) is running somewhere, and update the following files to point them to the cloud app:

 * [fhconfig.local.properties](FHSDKAndroidTest/Assets/fhconfig.local.properties)
 * [fhconfiglocal.plist](FHSDKIOSTest/fhconfiglocal.plist)